GSA/digitalgov.gov/content/communities/results-oriented-accountability-for-grants.md

 ## Community Updates

+**3/7/19:**
-**12/17/18 - Register Today for the Single Audit & Risk Management Demo Days!**

-The Results-Oriented Accountability for Grants CAP Goal Team is hosting **Single Audit and Risk Management Industry Demonstration Days** beginning on April 3, 2019 through April 5, 2019.
-All interested parties experienced in creating automated solutions for data management are encouraged to attend.
+- *Single Audit & Risk Management Demo Days* <br />Vendor registration and employee registration are now closed for the Single Audit and Risk Management Industry Demonstration Days that will take place from April 3, 2019 through April 5, 2019.

-For more information, visit FedBizOpps.gov and join the **Virtual Pre-Demonstration Day** session on March 4, 2019.
-All attendees are welcome to ask questions during the session or submit them via email to the Grants Team.

-**Important Links:**
- - Register for the Virtual Pre-Demonstration Day on January 8, 2019
- - Register for Industry Demonstration Days beginning on January 29, 2019. (**Deadline**: January 17, 2019 at 6 pm, EST)
-   - Vendor Registration
-   - Federal Employee Registration
-   - FedBizOpps.gov Announcement

----

-**Now Open for Public Comments: Federal Grants Management Draft Data Standards**

-The Results-Oriented Accountability for Grants CAP Goal Team is excited to release the **draft** Data Standards for public comment.
-The public comment period will stay open for 60 days beginning **November 16, 2018**, through **January 16, 2019** as noted on the Federal Register.
-You can submit comments through the Grants Feedback Site powered by GitHub.
+- *Federal Grants Management Draft Data Standards* <br />The public comment period for the draft Data Standards is now closed.

 ## Key resources